 How did TechRaptor get started?

 In March of 2013, our Founder Rutledge Daugette bought some shared hosting and a domain name in the hopes of creating a new site that would stand out from the rest, wanting to build TechRaptor into a site that would stand for ethical gaming journalism.
-Now, in 2016, we’ve had over 4.5 Million Pageviews and have a staff of around 50 contributors and Senior Writers that share content daily with our readers.
+Since then, we've had 10's of millions of people visiting the site, and have a staff of around 50 contributors and Senior Writers that share content daily with our readers.

 We're here because of our readers, and we keep doing what we do because of them.
 With that said, we always encourage you to comment on our posts, or contact us if there's something you'd like to see.